 This course will equip students with the necessary information and skills to successfully prepare for the ACT, PSAT, and SAT.
-Additionally, students will explore college and career options, build college application and resume-writing skills, learn interview techniques and financial planning.
-Students will define their personal academic, career, and life goals, and chart a path to successfully reach them.
+Additionally, students will explore college and career options, learn interview techniques and financial planning.
+Students will explore their personal academic, career, and life goals, and chart a path to successfully reach them.
 This course meets the financial literacy graduation requirement.